New Jersey Premises Liability Attorney

-If you have been injured as a result of an unsafe condition in the above-mentioned premises, you should give us a call to discuss whether you have a premises liability case.
+If you have been injured as a result of an unsafe condition, give our premises liability lawyers in New Jersey a call today.

 Below are a few examples of premises liability claims that we specialize in:

 - Slip & Falls

 - Curb Stops

 The New Jersey Tort Claims Act / Title 59 Claims

 When you suffered injuries due to a public entity, you must go through a different legal procedure to hold them liable.
 Anytime a person wants to file a claim against a public entity, they must do so through a title 59 claim, which falls under the New Jersey Tort Claims Act (TCA).
 A public entity includes any state, county, municipality, district, public authority, or any other public body in New Jersey.What does The TCA say about filing a premises liability claim?

 You must provide a notice within 90 days of the accident that includes the following:

 - Name and address of claimant (you)

 - Date, place, and circumstances of the incident